The deadline for switching from Virtual Edmond to the district’s A/B model of instruction was midnight, Wednesday, September 2.

 Virtual Edmond is a unique educational opportunity designed to serve families who desire a customized, robust, virtual education.
 The program offers the best of a traditional educational experience, coupled with the flexibility of an online program that can be accessed from anywhere at any time.

 With Virtual Edmond, students also have the opportunity to participate in on-site extracurricular activities with their peers.
 The free program aligns with Oklahoma Academic Standards and offers a self-paced education option for K-12 students.
 Highly qualified, certified teachers provide online instruction and work closely with students and parents to customize lessons as needed.

-The enrollment window to sign up for Virtual Edmond ended July 30.
+The enrollment window to sign up for Virtual Edmond has ended.